Sotho language: Dialects

 Except for faint lexical variation within Lesotho, and for marked lexical variation between the Lesotho/Free State variety and that of the large urban townships to the north (such as Soweto) due to heavy borrowing from neighbouring languages, there is no discernible dialect variation in this language.

 However, one point that seems to often confuse authors who attempt to study the dialectology of Sesotho is the term Basotho, which can variously mean "Sotho–Tswana speakers", "Southern Sotho and Northern Sotho speakers", "Sesotho speakers", and "residents of Lesotho."
 The Nguni language Phuthi has been heavily influenced by Sesotho; its speakers have mixed Nguni and Sotho–Tswana ancestry.
 It seems that it is sometimes treated erroneously as a dialect of Sesotho called "Sephuthi."
 However, Phuthi is mutually unintelligible with standard Sesotho and thus cannot in any sense be termed a dialect of it.
-The occasional tendency to label all minor languages spoken in Lesotho as "dialects" of Sesotho is considered patronising, in addition to being linguistically inaccurate and in part serving a national myth that all citizens of Lesotho have Sesotho as their mother tongue.

 Additionally, being derived from a language or dialect very closely related to modern Sesotho, (Note: To the extent that it even has several words that resemble Sesotho words with clicks: